Best Chemistry Careers

 Material scientists use their knowledge of chemistry and physics to create new, custom-made materials such as metals, ceramics, and rubbers.
 Armed with a thorough understanding of the structure, composition, and processes needed to synthesize and use materials, chemistry students are a natural fit for the profession.
 Although there are some opportunities for employment at the bachelor's level, most advanced positions require a master's or PhD.
 The work is challenging, technical, and constantly evolving, but—for many chemistry majors—extremely rewarding.

-A materials scientist is someone who studies and analyzes the chemical properties and structure of different man-made and natural materials.
+A materials scientist studies and analyzes the chemical properties and structure of different man-made and natural materials.

 5. Pharmacy Technician